[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

 69 He did not permit himself to be imposed upon in money matters.
 At Longstreet's instance, in 1866, he accepted position as non-resident director of the Great Southern and Western Life, Accident and Insurance Co.
 Three years later, when the concern went into receivership, he was called upon to pay a stock subscription of $500 he had never made.
-He wrote General Indicates a West Point graduate and gives his Class.John B. Hood, asking him to see what should be done and authorizing him to get counsel, if need be, to represent him.
+He wrote General Indicates a West Point graduate, Class of 1853: a link to his biographical entry in Cullum's Register.John B. Hood, asking him to see what should be done and authorizing him to get counsel, if need be, to represent him.

 [decorative delimiter]